mikaelvesavuori/minibook-better-apis/quality/continuous-integration-and-continuous-deployment.md

 Thankfully, there's beginning to be some standardization around what high performance in technology delivery actually means, driven primarily by the [DORA research program](https://www.devops-research.com/research.html) and related books like [Accelerate](https://www.amazon.com/Accelerate-Software-Performing-Technology-Organizations/dp/1942788339), by Nicole Forsgren, Jez Humble, and Gene Kim.

-{% hint style='info' %}
+{% hint style='tip' %}

-Tip: You can take a simple test, called the [DORA DevOps Quick Check](https://www.devops-research.com/quickcheck.html) to check your DORA performance metrics.
+You can take a simple test, called the [DORA DevOps Quick Check](https://www.devops-research.com/quickcheck.html) to check your DORA performance metrics.

 {% endhint %}